rstacruz/til-2013/_posts/2015-04-22-navigate-code-with-ctags.md

 ## What's it for?

-Ctags indexes a project's *tags* (names of classes and methods).
-Coupled with some integration with your editor (shown: Vim's [unite-tag]), it will give you two interesting features to help you traverse code bases faster:
+Ctags indexes a project's *tags*, or names of its classes and methods.
+Coupled with some integration with your editor (shown: Vim's [unite-tag]), it will give you two interesting features to help you traverse code base:

 1. Jump to where any class, module, method, or function is defined given it's name.
 In vim, that's `:tag`.